froghouse/Brainf-ck/readme.md

 To build solution run:
 `$ ./configure && make`

+If the above commands fail you might need to run `$ autoreconf -i` before retrying the above.

 Added som example code to test the interpreter.
 The code was copied from https://github.com/brain-lang/brainfuck/tree/master/examples.
 To run the example hello-world.bf run:
 `$ bf example/hello-world.bf`